THE PROJECT – BEAUTIFICATION AND CONSERVATION OF VILLINGILI

 - Replanting shoreline vegetation in thin vegetation areas.

-- Continuing awareness programs started in 2013.
+- Continuing awareness programs.

 - Developing television informercials and PSAs to raise awareness on environmental impacts created through human actions and aimed to raise individual levels of responsibility.

 - Starting awareness and protection of endangered and protected species of marine creatures and birds, and continuation of existing programs.

 - Creating eco-friendly benches or green sitting areas around Villingili for families and couples to enjoy the beach and beautiful views.